 Can I listen to music during the examination?

 Yes, you can listen to music during the exam, provided that it does not disturb the other candidates taking the exam.
-You will have to bring your own headphones/earphones to use.
+You will have to bring your headphones/earphones to use.

 When will I receive my exam results?